 Image top left is Lavatera 'Rosea' ** and centre is L. "Barnsley"*** both of which are amongst the most popular and both with RHS garden merit award.
 L. barnsley is particularly pretty with its two coloured flowers.
 Illustrated right L. 'Kew Rose' Lavatera are tolerant of salt and so suitable for a coastal garden.
-With most Lavatera they are trouble free and will grow on most soils including poor, dry soil with a preference for good drainage.
+Most Lavatera are trouble free and will grow on most soils including poor, dry soil with a preference for good drainage.